 The researchers also found that all the blue-eyed people they looked at had the exact same DNA difference.
 This suggests that all of these folks came from the same blue-eyed ancestor.
-More analysis suggested that if there was one blue-eyed ancestor, he or she lived 6000-10,000 years ago where the gene spread like wildfire.
+More analysis suggested that this blue-eyed ancestor migrated to Europe 6000-10,000 years ago where the gene spread like wildfire.

 Close only Counts in Horseshoes, Hand Grenades, and Blue Eyes

 Eye color happens because of the amount of the pigment melanin found in the front part of the iris.
 Little or no melanin there gives blue eyes.
 Lots of melanin in the iris gives brown eyes.